juanroddotdev/text-image-editor-app/docs/roadmap/planned/future.md

 ---

-### 2. Layer Management
+### 2. Visual Layer Management Panel
 - **Status**: ⏸️ Planned
 - **Priority**: 🔵 Low

 **Features**:
+- Visual layer panel/drawer (similar to design tools like Figma, Canva)
+- Layer list showing all objects (text, images, shapes) with:
+  - Layer thumbnails/previews
+  - Layer type icons (T for text, image thumbnail for images)
+  - Layer names/labels (truncated text content for text layers)
+- Drag-and-drop reordering of layers
+- Layer selection from panel (selects object on canvas)
+- Layer visibility toggle (eye icon)
+- Layer locking (lock icon)
-- "Bring to Front" / "Send to Back" controls
+- "Bring to Front" / "Send to Back" controls within panel
-- Layer list/panel
-- Layer visibility toggle
+- Panel toggle button (layers icon)
+- Mobile-friendly swipeable panel

+**UI Design**:
+- Panel slides in from side or bottom
+- Each layer entry shows:
+  - Icon/thumbnail on left
-- Layer locking
+  - Layer name/label in center
+  - Visibility/lock controls on right
+- Active/selected layer highlighted
+- Smooth animations for reordering

-**Estimated Effort**: Medium
+**Estimated Effort**: Medium-High

+**Note**: This provides a more intuitive way to manage layer stacking compared to the automatic "bring to front on selection" behavior.
+Users can see all layers at once and reorder them visually.

 ---